“Your likelihood of securing residency training depends on many factors – including the number of residency programs you apply to.”

 I’ve got a few.

-I’ll begin with more philosophical issues before highlighting the major methodological flaw that is likely to prevent the Apply Smart campaign from doing anything other than stimulating students to submit even more applications.
+I’ll begin with a couple of more philosophical issues before highlighting the major methodological flaws that are likely to prevent the Apply Smart campaign from doing anything other than stimulating students to submit even more applications.

 PROBLEM #1 – Perpetuation of Misinformation